SiddharthKharvi/MAZE-RUNNER/README.md

-Turning delay is propotional to angle the bot turns Minmum distance will determine at what distance Bot sould STOP

-the Program is Right Priority Algorithm: it scans right side of bot first
+Turning delay is propotional to angle the bot turns Minmum distance will determine at what distance Bot sould STOP the Program is Right Priority Algorithm: it scans right side of bot first

+Thank You for Rading, Best of Luck

+Open for any suggestion, correction.
+Regards
+Siddharth Khari